How Workers’ Compensation Works in California

 California is a no-fault state when it comes to workers’ compensation.
 This means that, in theory, neither employers nor employees are held at fault for accidents.
 Employees can make claims regardless of their roles in incidents and will refrain from filing suits against the employer.
 The employer, in turn, carries insurance to pay workers’ compensation claims for incidents and conditions that arise.

 The system sounds great on paper, but it does not always work as planned.
 Employers might try to intimidate you out of making your claim, or the insurance company might refuse to pay.
 In some cases, the employer or insurance company might even try to low-ball you so that you don’t get what you deserve for your case.
-Only an experienced attorney that represents your best interests can give you an unbiased estimate of what your case is worth.
+Only an experienced attorney who represents your best interests can give you an unbiased estimate of what your case is worth.

 What Is Workers’ Compensation?